-Related Party Transactions Income recognised within the financial statements Expenditure recognised within the financial statements Balance due to the College recognised within the financial statements from the College recognised
+Income recognised within the financial statements Expenditure recognised within the financial statements Balance due to the College recognised within the financial statements Balance due from the College recognised within the financial statements

-£ £ £ £
+2 2 - 2

-ABRSM 6,052 1,951 438 -
+ABRSM 691 - - -

-Association of British Orchestra - 2,250 - -
+Association of British Orchestra - 2,634 - -

+BBC - 19,200 - 7,200

-Bolton Music Service 12,606 2,000 - -
+Bolton Music Service 193 2,000 - -

 Conservatoires UK - 8,230 - -

-Halle Concerts Society 2,427 6,968 - 575

-Howarth of London - 185 - -

-Manchester City Council - 710 - -
+Manchester City Council 4,300 350 - -

-RNCM Students Union - 19,527 - -
+RNCM Students Union - 35,499 - -

-Royal Musical Association - 1,325 - 1,000
+Royal Musical Association - 480 - 480

-21,085 43,146 438 1,575

-ABRSM
+5,185 68,393 - 7,680

-The Principal and one member of the RNCM Board of Governors are both board members of ABRSM.
+ABRSM.
+The Principal and two members of the RNCM Board of Governors are both board members of ABRSM.

-The RNCM holds a 25% share in the Associated Board of the Royal Schools of Music (see note 11).
+The RNCM holds a 25% share in the Associated Board of the Royal Schools of Music (see note 11) by virtue of being one of four member organisations.

-Association of British Orchestra

-This is the national body representing the collective interests of professional orchestras, youth ensembles and the wider classical music industry throughout the UK.
+Association of British Orchestra This is the national body representing the collective interests of professional orchestras, youth ensembles and the wider classical music industry throughout the UK.
 It provides advice, support, intelligence and information to the people who make British orchestras a global success.

-The Principal is a board member of the Association of British Orchestra.
+The Principal is a board member of the Association of British Orchestra